Fighting EX Layer: Development

-Since the game's launch, characters from the Fighting EX Layer have made crossover appearances in other titles: a female version of Skullomania is playable via downloadable content in SNK Heroines: Tag Team Frenzy, while costumes based on Fighting EX Layer characters have appeared as limited-time additions to Street Fighter V.
+Since the game's launch, characters from the Fighting EX Layer have made crossover appearances in other titles: a female version of Skullomania is playable via downloadable content in SNK Heroines: Tag Team Frenzy, while costumes based on Fighting EX Layer characters have appeared as additions to Street Fighter V.

 Reception

 Heidi Kemps of GameSpot gave the game an 8/10 rating, praising the fighting mechanics and implementation of the Gougi system while criticizing the game's spotty netcode.

 Chris Carter of Destructoid gave the game a 7/10, praising its colorful character design and naturally flowing combat but criticizing the small number of game modes and the roster's lack of diversity in terms of gameplay style.
 He was divided on the Gougi system which he found an intriguing idea but was worried about the fact that some Gougi decks were only available through DLC.
 Carter also felt Fighting EX Layer made few concessions for beginners and was aimed primarily at seasoned fighting game fans.

-The game was nominated for "Game, Original Fighting" at the National Academy of Video Game Trade Reviewers Awards.
+The game was nominated for "Game, Original Fighting" at the National Academy of Video Game Trade Reviewers Awards, losing to Brawlout.